natbibi/belieber/README.md

 📝 [![Netlify Status](https://api.netlify.com/api/v1/badges/53ecd40e-c56b-4812-a00d-8aa87cc11a4c/deploy-status)](https://app.netlify.com/sites/beliebers/deploys)

-A react website to discover Justin Biebers albums, song lyrics, bio and photos.
+A react website to discover all about Justin Bieber; including albums, bio, photos and song lyrics from an API.
+There is also a quiz where you can test your JB knowlege and see if you are a true fan!

 # Description